Passport to English Logo

 I like swimming.

-Describe if you like or don't like these activities.
-You can answer with "to" and the verb in the infinitive or the gerund.
+Describe whether you like or don't like doing these activities.
+You can write the answer with the infinitive ("to" and the verb) or with the gerund (-ing form).

 example